 Illinois, USA, 1945-51

 Mies van der Rohe built the ultimate modern house.
 A house so perfect that it was almost uninhabitable.
 A design maison domino made of a simple raised structure, composed only of some pilotis and slabs, sheltering a pure glass house.
 Inside, dwelling became the ancestral experience of the sublime spectacle of nature.
 Spring, summer, autumn and winter finally could be visually experienced in the comfort of the interior home.
 The truth is that this ideal modern house remained empty, awaiting a new man to reclaim it.
 The sixties announced this free individual, the emergent nomad.
 This eternal wanderer would stroll along the visionary architectural megastructures that will connect the global world, constantly building anew an ever-changing environment.
-Now it is time to fulfil the unrealized promises.
+Now it is time to fulfill the unrealized promises.
 The new rurban dwellers, the homo otiosus that follows homo ludens and homo faber, appropriate the once dysfunctional structure, making it their own.
 Who really needs glass when the outside, the magnificent new mixture of dilapidated nature and low technology, is only a few steps away.

 Modern Masterpieces #8